programminghistorian/jekyll/lessons/viewing-html-files.md

 Hello World!
 ```

-Save the file to your `programming-historian`{.filename} directory as
+Save the file to your `programming-historian` directory as
-`hello-world.html`{.filename}.
-Now go to Firefox and choose
-`File -> New Tab`{.filename} and then `File -> Open File`{.filename}.
+`hello-world.html`.
+Now go to Firefox and choose `File -> New Tab` and
-Choose `hello-world.html`{.filename}.
-Depending on your text editor you
+then `File -> Open File`.
+Choose `hello-world.html`.
+Depending on your
-may have a ‘view page in browser’ or ‘open in browser’ option.
-Once you
+text editor you may have a ‘view page in browser’ or ‘open in browser’
-have opened the file, your message should appear in the browser.
-Note
+option.
+Once you have opened the file, your message should appear in the
-the difference between opening an HTML file with a browser like Firefox
+browser.
+Note the difference between opening an HTML file with a browser
-(which interprets it) and opening the same file with your text editor
+like Firefox (which interprets it) and opening the same file with your
-(which does not).
+text editor (which does not).

 ### Suggested readings for learning HTML